1st Armored Division (United States): Insignia

-History

 World War II

 On 15 July 1940, the 1st Armored Division, largely an expanded and reorganized version of the 7th Cavalry Brigade, was activated at Fort Knox under the command of Major General Bruce Magruder.
 The 1st Cavalry Regiment was re-designated as the 1st Armored Regiment and the 13th Cavalry Regiment was re-designated as the 13th Armored Regiment under the 1st Armored Brigade, 1st Armored Division.
 For more than two years after its activation, the 1st Armored Division trained at Fort Knox and the division pioneered and developed tank gunnery and strategic armored offensives while increasing from 66 medium-sized tanks to over 600 medium and light armored vehicles.

 Training

-On 15 July 1940 the division was trained at Fort Knox, Kentucky.
-The U.S. Army had never carried out this before and the troops necessary for this kind of force were drawn from a variety of army posts.
+On 15 July 1940 the division was established at Fort Knox, Kentucky.
+The U.S. Army had never had an armored division before and the troops necessary for this kind of force were drawn from a variety of army posts.